ktaylor63/southeast/site/content/news/maury-bedford-named-project-leader-for-north-louisiana-national-wildlife-refuges.md

     caption: 'Project leader Maury Bedford.
 Photo by USFWS.'
     position: 'top center'
 tags:
+    - Louisiana
     - 'National Wildlife Refuge System'
-    - Louisiana
-updated: 'October 20th, 2016'
+updated: 'November 7th, 2017'
 ---

 The U.S. Fish and Wildlife Service has appointed Louisiana native Maury Bedford as the new leader for the five National Wildlife Refuges in North Louisiana.